baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

   - service.binding:endpoints:elementType=sliceOfMaps:sourceKey=type:sourceValue=url
 ```

-## Mount the items of a collection into the binding Secret with one key per item
+## Extract the items of a collection into the binding Secret with one key per item

 Consider this example from a backig service resource: